Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes

 \section{The connection problem}

 Exploiting crossing symmetry of Liouville correlation functions we can connect different asymptotic expansions of the solutions of BPZ equations around different field insertion points.
+The DOZZ formula can be obtained exploiting the known connection formulae for hypergeometric functions \cite{Teschner_1995, Nieri_2014}.
+Here we do the reverse, namely knowing the DOZZ formula we reconstruct connection formulae for irregular degenerate conformal blocks.
 Asymptotic expansions are computed via OPEs with regular and irregular insertions.
 To this end, we recall that the OPE of the degenerate field of our interest and a primary field reads \cite{Belavin:1984vu}:

 where $\alpha_{i \pm} := \alpha_i \pm \frac{-b}{2}$, and $k_\pm = \Delta_{\alpha_{i \pm}} - \Delta_{\alpha_i} - \Delta_{2,1}$ is fixed by the $L_0$ action.
 The OPE coefficient $\mathcal{C}_{\alpha_{2, 1}, \alpha_i}^{\alpha_{i \pm}}$ is computed in terms of DOZZ factors \cite{Dorn:1994xn} \cite{Zamolodchikov:1995aa} (see Appendix \ref{DOZZfactors}), namely